zhengliyuan1987/zlynote/docs/src/guide/m_axi/stream_to_axi.rst

     stream to axi workflow

+..
+CAUTION::
     Applicable conditions:

     1. AXI port width should be multiple of stream width.
-   This primitive performs streamToAxi in two modules working simultaneously.

     2. countForBurst: convert stream width from _WStrm to _WAxi and count burst number.

     3. burstWrite: It reads the number of burst from stream, then burst write to axi port in dataflow.

-..
-CAUTION::
-   These Applicable conditions.
+This primitive performs streamToAxi in two modules working simultaneously.

-The two modules imprementation details as show follows,
+The implementation of the two modules is shown as follows,

 .. _my-figure-param:
 .. figure:: /images/burst_to_write.png